 During the lease term in Mount Vernon

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Mount Vernon, the renter must allow us to access the rental home.
-Some valid reasons to come into rental are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Mount Vernon, the renter must allow us to access the rental.
+Some good reasons to access rental property are to:

 - Supply required services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Mount Vernon.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Mount Vernon.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good source for property owners in Mount Vernon
+a useful archive for rental investors in Mount Vernon

 - Collections and evictions